A prolog process can be started by choosing

 predicates are available from the menu or via key-bindings.

 A particularly useful feature under the Emacs interface is source-linked

 debugging.
 This is enabled or disabled using the

 level debugging menu entry.
 It can also be enabled by setting the Emacs

 ~/.emacs.
 Both these methods set the Prolog flag

 emacs.
 Its value should be

-debugger will display the source code location of the current goal when
+the debugger will display the source code location of the current

-it prompts for a debugger command, by highlighting the the current line.
+goal when it prompts for a debugger command, by overlaying the

 Note that if the code has been modified since it was last loaded,